Chimaco37/Maize-Phenotyping/README.md

 ```
 python Convert_videos_to_projections.py -v VIDEO_FOLDER -p PARAMETER_FOLDER -o OUTPUT_PATH -c CORES_NUMBER -i PYTHON_INTERPRETER

-options:
+optional arguments:
-  -v VIDEO_FOLDER,       Path to the original video folder
+  -v: Path to the original video folder (default is ./videos/)
-  -p PARAMETER_FOLDER,   Path to the image undistortion parameter folder
+  -p: Path to the image undistortion parameter folder (default is ./image_process/)
-  -o OUTPUT_PATH,        Output undistorted image folder
+  -o: Output undistorted image folder (default is ./undistorted/)
-  -c CORES_NUMBER,       Number of cores used for parallel processing
+  -c: Number of cores used for parallel processing (default is 5)
-  -i PYTHON_INTERPRETER, Path to your python interpreter
+  -i: Path to your python interpreter
 ```
 - **Model inference for Kernel-related and Ear-related traits:**